BuidlGuidl/eth-tech-tree-backend/README.md

     You will need to set up an [Etherscan API Key](https://etherscan.io/apis).

-    (Optional) Start the firebase emulators (vs set up a live Firebase instance).
+    Start the firebase emulators.
 You will need to install the [firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) `npm i -g firebase-tools` and run the following command:

     ```bash
     # You might need to add a real "--project <projectName>" (run firebase projects:list)